 - An inability to feel joy or happiness with things that you normally do

-- Ignoring your own health problems and doctor's appointments
+- Ignoring your health problems and doctor's appointments

 - Not connecting with friends in your social network like you have in the past

-Many of these are normal reactions when your spouse becomes ill or disabled.
-You are not only your spouse’s caregiver, but you must also be your own caregiver as well.
-If you are reluctant to seek help for your own issues, consider this.
-You can’t be a good caregiver to someone else if you can’t take care of yourself first.
-The truth is, your spouse will be in a much better place when you are in a much better place.
+Many of these are normal reactions when a loved one becomes ill or disabled.
+But keep in mind that you are not only their caregiver, you are also your own caregiver.
+And unfortunately, you can’t be a good caregiver for someone else if you can’t take care of yourself first—so be sure you’re still meeting your own needs too!

 Alternative options to help take care of your loved one

 If you are currently in this situation and you don’t know what to do, consider hiring someone to help with your caretaking responsibilities.
 You could even look into long-term care insurance.
 Or, if you have limited resources, Medicaid may help you pay for a nursing home.
 You may even be able to get help from your community or church.